MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 ### The Problem

-Enterprise software is [not attractive](http://www.mycustomer.com/selling/crm/enterprise-software-sucks-says-ceo-of-enterprise-software-firm-infor) because traditionally it’s slow, architecturally monolithic and cumbersome to operate.
-Enterprise IT organizations are commonly overwhelmed by the technology they maintain and there aren’t enough hours in a day to address the backlog of work.
-That’s why the process of buying typical enterprise solution that solves a given business problem must include an evaluation of how easily it can be customized for specific use case along with a thorough understanding of the ongoing costs of day-to-day operations.
-That’s why savvy enterprise technology teams are constantly seeking software that empowers business users to be self-sufficient through self-service.
+Enterprise software is [not attractive](http://www.mycustomer.com/selling/crm/enterprise-software-sucks-says-ceo-of-enterprise-software-firm-infor) because traditionally it's slow, architecturally monolithic and cumbersome to operate.
+Enterprise IT organizations are commonly overwhelmed by the technology they maintain and there aren't enough hours in a day to address the backlog of work.
+That's why the process of buying typical enterprise solution that solves a given business problem must include an evaluation of how easily it can be customized for specific use case along with a thorough understanding of the ongoing costs of day-to-day operations.
+That's why savvy enterprise technology teams are constantly seeking software that empowers business users to be self-sufficient through self-service.

 ### The Solution